morrolinux/autodestroy/README.md

 We're working on developing versions of this script for both Windows and macOS, so stay tuned for more updates.

+## Original Project

+This project is a fork of the [autodestroy script](https://github.com/morrolinux/autodestroy) by the original author.
+We aim to continue the development and improvements while adhering to the original project's purpose.

 ## Feedback and Contributions

 We welcome contributions and improvements to this script.
 If you encounter any issues, have suggestions, or want to contribute, feel free to open an issue or create a pull request on the GitHub repository.